-The Cole, named the Liberty when it was built, is located in a little town just outside of Houston, Texas, called Rosenberg.
+Named the Liberty Theatre when it was built, it is located in a little town just outside of Houston, Texas, called Rosenberg.
 Founded in 1883, it was typical of an old west town … right out of the movies.

 The rail head brought untold growth and soon Rosenberg became the center of activity for miles around.
 Among the many goods and service companies were small movie houses.

 After the great hurricane of 1900, the entire town was demolished, but by 1912, it was rebuilt and again ….among the many rebuilt businesses were movie houses.

 After 1915 and the release of “Birth of a Nation”, a couple of local men, Mr. Felcman and Mr. Podlipny took notice of the constant and now growing movie business.

 In the spring of 1919, they purchased a lot on main street and on August 16, 1919, the Liberty Theatre opened with the silent movie “Wanted for Murder” staring Elaine Hammerstein.
 Sixty four years later, the last regular movie played.
 In 1983, that 64 year run was the longest movie run in cinema history.

 The building was purchased in 1937 by Mart Cole Sr. and he proceeded to raise the roof and add what is revered as classic Art Deco modern architecture to the face of the building as it remains today.
 This was the work of architect Ernest L. Shult.
 Another architectural note is the floor is original.
 It also is slopped to grade that is 8' below street level and an orchestra pit that is another 6' and poured in concrete 3' thick.
 Considering the land was considered “swamp” and the Brazos flooded regularly for miles, thus providing excellent river sediment for farmers, the floor is an engineering feat of its own.